gabindu/git-intro/git-intro-handout.md

         - if Atom is installed, select it as default editor
 2. [GitHub Desktop](http://windows.github.com): a simple & very convenient GUI

-    \uncover<7>{Optionally, create yourself an account on GitHub and log in on GitHub Desktop.
-(We will actually use GitLab for most things, but having access to GitHub directly is nice as well.)}
+    Optionally, create yourself an account on GitHub and log in on GitHub Desktop.
+(We will actually use GitLab for most things, but having access to GitHub directly is nice as well.)

 ---

-## Installation on Linux
+# Installation on Linux

 - usually nothing to do!
 - if necessary,  `apt-get install git`